 Gram stain results reflect differences in cell wall composition.
 These differences are reflected in the way the cells react with the stains used in the Gram stain procedure.
-Gram-positive bacteria have thick layers of the carbohydrate peptidoglycan in their cell walls, while the cell walls of Gram-negative bacteria are relatively thin.
-However, unlike Gram-positive bacteria, Gramnegative cells possess an outer membrane in addition to the plasma membrane.
+Gram-positive bacteria have thick layers of a peptidoglycan (a carbohydrate) in their cell walls, while the cell wall of Gram-negative bacteria is relatively thin.
+However, unlike Gram-positive bacteria, Gram-negative cells possess an outer membrane in addition to the plasma membrane.
 This outer membrane contains lipopolysaccharides (LPS) which act as endotoxins when Gram-negative cells are destroyed by the host's immune system.
 Endotoxins can heighten the inflammatory response in a patient and cause elevated fever.
-Figure 3.6 shows the major differences between the Gram positive and Gram-negative cell walls.
+Figure 1 shows the major differences between the Gram positive and Gram-negative cell walls.

-Figure 3.6.
-The thick peptidoglycan cell walls of Gram-positive bacteria retain crystal violet throughout the staining procedure.
-Gram-negative bacteria have much thinner cell walls and additional outer membranes.
-These cells are readily decolorized despite application of a mordant and must be counterstained with safranin to be observed microscopically.
+Figure 1.
+The thick peptidoglycan cell wall of Gram-positive bacteria retains crystal violet throughout the staining procedure.
+Gram-negative bacteria have a much thinner cell wall and additional outer membrane.
+These cells are readily decolorized despite application of a mordant so must be counterstained with safranin to be observed microscopically.

 Although most bacteria are either Gram-positive or Gram-negative, it is important to remember that not all bacteria can be stained with this procedure.
 For example, Mycoplasma bacteria, which have no cell wall, stain poorly with the Gram stain.
-Figure 3.7 shows a microscopic image of two cell types stained by the Gram method, where Gram-positive cells appear purple in color and Gram-negative cells appear pink (note that cell wall thickness, rather the shape of cells, determines Gram reaction).
+Figure 2 shows a microscopic image of two cell types stained by the Gram method, where Gram-positive cells appear purple in color and Gram-negative cells appear pink (note that cell wall thickness, rather the shape of cells, determines Gram reaction).